pmorie/node-documentation/README.writing_cartridges.md

 of files.
 Entries ending in an other character are concidered files.
-The system will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on the system to create them.
+The system will not attempt to change files to directories or vice versa, and your cartridge may fail to operate if files are miscatergorized and you depend on OpenShift to create them.

 #### Lock configuration example